 Mr. Hatman.
 Besides making a bridge towards his restaurant, the entrepreneur took out some tables from the restaurant and set them right in front of the water for customers to enjoy the sunset.

-In the afternoon I did some taekwon-do on the terrace, physical exercises in the main yard, followed by a much-wanted shower and spicy fish curry for dinner.
+In the afternoon I did some taekwon-do on the terrace and physical exercises in the main yard, followed by a much-wanted shower and spicy fish curry for dinner.
 At the end of the day I was sitting with others in the main yard and chatting, mainly about India of course.

 I was planning to leave the next day, but decided to stay here for one more day.
 My hear is still in Varkala.